Strategy vs. tactics: Does your company let the tail wag the dog?

 Don’t let the tail wag the dog.

-A better philosophy is to be strategy driven, provided it’s focused on the end goal (awareness, acquisition, retention, etc).
-Developing the right strategy will incorporate the right set of plays, or tactics, that achieve the right connections which move a company towards success.
+A better philosophy is to be strategy-driven, provided it’s focused on the end goal (awareness, acquisition, retention, etc).
+Developing the right strategy will incorporate the right set of plays, or tactics, that achieve the right connections that move a company towards success.

 Kat French said it this way in a recent post on the Social Enthusiast, “The important thing to remember is to begin with the end in mind.
 Plant your efforts firmly in the ground best suited to produce the harvest you’ve set as a goal.”